-SAN DIEGO (KGTV) — Video obtained by ABC 10News shows the moments before, during and after a legal observer, who is sometimes on hand at the Edward J. Schwartz Federal Building in downtown San Diego to film when asylum seekers are detained, found herself in handcuffs Tuesday afternoon.
+SAN DIEGO (KGTV) — Video obtained by ABC 10News shows the moments before, during and after a community volunteer, who is sometimes on hand at the Edward J. Schwartz Federal Building in downtown San Diego to film when asylum seekers are detained, found herself in handcuffs Tuesday afternoon.

-In the video, sent to ABC 10News by the woman's lawyer, agents with Immigration and Customs Enforcement appear to make claims the woman "pushed an officer."
+In the video, captured by other volunteers, agents with Immigration and Customs Enforcement appear to make claims the woman "pushed an officer."
 The woman denies those claims, but said she was held in custody for almost eight hours.

 YOU CAN WATCH THE FULL VIDEO BELOW: